Start with the Avery Index

 The Avery Index originates from the Avery Architectural and Fine Arts Library, Columbia University, New York NY.

-NEW!
 Search Urban Studies Abstracts w/the Avery

 Urban Studies Abstracts

 Urban Studies Abstracts includes bibliographic records covering essential areas related to urban studies, including urban affairs, community development, urban history, and other areas of key relevance to the discipline.
 The index contains more than 46,000 records dating from 1973 to present, which are carefully selected from the most important sources within the discipline.
 Journals Indexed

 Select Urban Studies Abstracts along with Avery from the Ebsco database selection screen to search both databases simultaneously.